List of Silver Slugger Award winners at pitcher

 Hampton has hit the most home runs in a pitcher's Silver Slugger-winning season, with seven in 2001.
 He is tied with Robinson as the leader in runs batted in, with 16 (Hampton, 2001; Robinson, 1982).
 Zack Greinke leads all Silver Slugger-winning pitchers in on-base percentage with a .409 clip set in 2013.
 Orel Hershiser leads winning pitchers in batting average, with the .356 mark he set in 1993.
 Micah Owings is the slugging percentage leader among winners (.683 in 2007).

-With the universal designated hitter introduced in 2022 in both the National League and the American League, Max Fried, who won in 2021, is the final winner of the Silver Slugger award for pitchers.
+In 2020, the use of the designated hitter was temporarily expanded to both leagues, and no Silver Slugger Award for a pitcher was given.
+In 2022, the use of the designated hitter was permanently allowed in both leagues, and the Silver Slugger Award for pitchers was retired.
+Max Fried was the final pitcher to win a Silver Slugger Award in 2021.